2014–15 Hazfi Cup: First stage

 In the first stage of "2014–15 Hazfi Cup", 96 teams were present.
 Three rounds were played in this stage and finally 13 teams qualified for the second stage.

 First round

 The first round started with 34 teams that contained the champions of each province in the Provincial League, in addition to Khoramshahr and Kish Island's champion and Tehran's runner-up.
-Out of these, 20 teams qualified for the second round, six teams had rest and qualified for the second stage directly.
+Six teams were given byes to the second round.

 Second round

 For the second round, twenty qualified teams faced each other and 10 teams qualified for the third round.

 Third round

 For the third round, ten qualified teams from second round faced 24 teams from Azadegan League and 28 from Iran Football's 2nd Division.
-Two teams had rest and 60 teams faced each other and 32 teams qualified for the fourth round.
+Two teams were given byes to the fourth round.